Chronic Disease and Palliative Care I

 Meeting Time

-Each workshop will require approximately six hours of work per week, which must be completed during the week of the workshop.
+Each workshop will require approximately six hours of work across two weeks, which must be completed before the end date of the workshop.
 You and your instructors and classmates will interact asynchronously — so there are no required class meetings on specific days and times.

 Fee